Every experienced language learner knows it.

-In the States, most every town has conversation groups at local cafés, or meet-up groups for language practice.
+In the States, almost every town has conversation groups at local cafés or meet-up groups for language practice.
 Local universities or consulates are good resources for finding these groups.
-But you don’t even have to leave your house, it you want to go the virtual route.
+But you don’t even have to leave your house, if you want to go the virtual route.
 Many language learning sites, like italki.com, offer on-line partnering with a native speaker.

 Kevin Chen is co-founder of italki. italki helps connect people learning foreign languages with online teachers around the world. italki has roughly 1.5 million users.

 |I’ve been learning Chinese, which is one of the most frustrating languages for native English speakers.

 Chinese gives a low “return” for study time (David Moser explains it best).
 Despite having studied French for only three years in high school, I suspect my ability to read a newspaper in French is comparable to my ability in Chinese — after nearly a decade of living and working in China, having Chinese friends and colleagues, and so on.